CodingKoopa/lionbot/Readme.md

 The next steps depend on whether or not you are using Docker.

 ##### Bot Setup with Docker
+In this section, there will be two code samples for each step:
+- A Bash command for use with with the Docker CLI.
+- A [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.

+Which one of these two you follow depends on whether or not you use Docker Compose in your setup. **Either way, the Docker excerpts should be combined into a final command or `yml`.**

 1. Run the bot (read the following steps before running this!):
 ```bash
 docker run --env-file .env registry.gitlab.com/codingkoopa/lionbot/amd64:stable